How much sleep does your child need? Are they sleeping enough? What should parents do to ensure their kids get adequate rest?

 Healthy sleep is essential for every living thing on earth.
 It helps our bodies recover from daily activities and prepares us for the next day.

-Lack of sleep can lead to severe health conditions such as depression, anxiety, heart disease, diabetes, high cholesterol, obesity, and many other medical issues.
+Lack of sleep can lead to severe health conditions such as depression, anxiety, heart disease, diabetes, high cholesterol, obesity, and other medical issues.

-It's not surprising that kids often complain about being tired and having trouble falling asleep.
+Unsurprisingly, kids often complain about being tired and having trouble falling asleep.
 Studies show that most school-age children wake up between 3 and 5 times each night.
 It means that they spend one-third of their lives awake!

 There are several ways to ensure your child gets enough sleep: